Tilcob/Tilcob/README.md

 ## 🧑‍💻 About Me

-I'm a **Mechatronics Engineering student at Johannes Kepler University (JKU) Linz** with a strong passion for both **hardware and software development**.
+I'm a **Mechatronics Engineering student at Johannes Kepler University (JKU) Linz** with a strong interest in **automation, embedded systems, and software development**.

-Before university, I completed a **Higher Technical College (HTL) degree in Mechanical Engineering** with a focus on **Automation Technology**, where I gained hands-on experience with **industrial systems and control engineering**.
+Before university, I graduated from a **Higher Technical College (HTL) in Mechanical Engineering**, specializing in **Automation Technology**, where I gained hands-on experience with industrial systems.

-I enjoy working with **PLCs (SPS), microcontrollers, and embedded systems**, and I like building complete solutions — from hardware design to software implementation.
+I enjoy working on projects that combine **hardware and software**, especially involving **PLCs, microcontrollers, sensors, and networked systems**.

 - 🎓 Mechatronics student at JKU Linz
 - 🏫 HTL graduate in Mechanical Engineering (Automation focus)
 - 🤖 Experience with PLCs (SPS) and microcontrollers
-- 🔧 Strong interest in hardware-oriented projects
+- 🔧 Strong hardware-oriented mindset
-- 💻 Passion for clean, maintainable, and well-structured code
+- 💻 Focus on clean, maintainable software
-- 🌱 Continuously learning and improving through projects
+- 🌱 Learning by building real systems

 ---